binarykitchen/videomail-client/README.md

 <a name="form"></a>
 ## Form Submissions

-By default the Videomail-Client interrupts the form submission by using `e.preventDefault()` and submits the Videomail itself to the Videomail server first.
-The Videomail server replies with useful data, such as the Videomail key and only then the real form submission is resumed.
+By default the videomail-client interrupts the form submission with `e.preventDefault()` and submits the videomail itself to the videomail server first.
+The videomail server replies with useful data, such as the videomail key and only then the real form submission is resumed.

 If this doesn't seem to work on your side, then this is mostly because the form and the submit button couldn't be found and the submission event is fired too late.
 To fix this, you'll need to correct the selectors under options.
 Here are the important ones regarding forms: